Spink & Son: Publishing

-The company published the Numismatic Circular from 1892 until 2014 when it was discontinued in favour of a quarterly coin auction format for selling coins.
-It was "the oldest continually published coin and medal catalogue".
 In 1996, Spink took over the entire publishing division of B.A.
 Seaby Ltd., publishers of the Seaby Coin & Medal Bulletin.

-Spink is particularly well known for its annual Standard Catalogue of British Coins price guide and handbook, also part of the Seaby acquisition and founded in 1929.
+Spink is well known for its annual Standard Catalogue of British Coins price guide and handbook, also part of the Seaby acquisition and founded in 1929.
 Already in 1962 it had been split in two parts, I. England and United Kingdom and II.
 Coins of Scotland, Ireland and the Islands, in annual editions and with black and white photos of the coins, and in 2007 it was converted to colour printing with newly-taken coin photographs.
-Later on, Volume I. was split further into Coins of England & the United Kingdom, Pre-Decimal Issues (2023: 58th edition), and Coins of England & the United Kingdom, Decimal Issues, both edited by Emma Howard.
+Later on, Volume I. was split further into Coins of England & the United Kingdom, Pre-Decimal Issues (2024: 59th edition), and Coins of England & the United Kingdom, Decimal Issues, both edited by Emma Howard.

-Controversies
+In April 2024, the Spink's "Coins of England & the United Kingdom, Pre-Decimal Issues", "Coins of England & the United Kingdom, Decimal Issues" and "Coins of Scotland, Ireland and the Islands, including Anglo-Gallic Coins", were acquired by Sovereign Rarities Ltd. The acquisition by Sovereign Rarities Ltd will see the next edition for 2025 produced under their branding for the first time.

+Auctions

+The first recorded auction held by the company was undertaken by Marshall Spink at the Red Lion Inn in Staines, Middlesex on 20 March 1792.

+The principal business remained pawnbroking and sales were soon outsourced to other companies in the first half of the 19th Century.

+Soon after William John Webster, Inspector to the Royal Mint and Leonard Forrer joined the firm, Spink created a fixed price periodical for the sale of collectable coins.
+The Numismatic Circular was issued monthly from December 1892 until January 2014, when it was discontinued in favour of a quarterly auction format for selling coins.
+It was "the oldest continually published coin and medal catalogue".

+Webster provided cataloguing expertise to Sotheby's and Glendining auctions in the 20th Century before auctioneering returned in house in 1978.
+Spink holds numerous auction records across numismatics, philately and phaleristics including: